Chora Church: A Byzantine Masterpiece

 • Museum era: Reopened to the public as the Kariye Museum in 1958, at which point it officially ceased to function as a mosque to serve as a cultural monument.

 • Recent status: Following a 2019 court order and a 2020 decree, it was reclassified as a mosque.
-After a four-year restoration, it officially reopened for worship and visitors on May 6, 2024.
+After a four-year restoration, it officially reopened for worship and visitors on May 6, 2024 as Kariye Camii.

 A high-resolution perspective of the Parekklesion (side chapel) in the Chora Church, featuring the dome frescoes of the Virgin and Child surrounded by angels.
 This image captures the complex eschatological and funerary imagery of the Palaiologan Renaissance, restored to 14th-century vibrancy.